adzialocha/osc-js/README.md

 ### Usage without plugins

-The library can also be used without the mentioned features in case you only need to write and read binary OSC data.
-See this example below (even though the library already has a solution for handling UDP like in this example):
+The library can also be used without the mentioned features in case you need to write and read binary OSC data.
+See this example below for using the [Low-Level API](https://github.com/adzialocha/osc-js/wiki/Low-Level-API) (even though the library already has a solution for handling UDP like in this example):

 ```js
 const dgram = require('dgram')